 Timetable

-Find the A Level exam timetable 2026, official AQA, Edexcel, OCR and Cambridge links, results day, contingency date, and board-by-board subject guidance.
-Updated March 22, 2026.
+Check the A Level exam timetable 2026, official AQA, Edexcel, OCR and Cambridge links, contingency day and results day.

 Updated March 22, 2026

-As of March 22, 2026, the most important verified dates are stable: JCQ lists 11 May 2026 as the first GCE examination on the common timetable, 23 June 2026 as the final GCE examination on the common timetable, and Wednesday 24 June 2026 as the contingency day.
+As of March 22, 2026, JCQ lists 11 May 2026 as the first GCE examination on the common timetable, 23 June 2026 as the final GCE examination on the common timetable, and Wednesday 24 June 2026 as the contingency day.
 AQA lists Thursday 13 August 2026 as results day for the June 2026 A-level and AS series.
-OCR and AQA both explicitly remind centres that students must remain available until 24 June 2026.
-Cambridge says centres must use the correct UK or zone timetable and check the latest version regularly.

 Edexcel PDF AQA PDF OCR PDF Cambridge UK PDF